Dartmouth Engineering PhD Degree Program

 Graduate Research Assistantship (GRA)

-PhD students typically enter with full funding support from either a Graduate Research Assistantship (GRA) or an external fellowship.
+PhD students typically enter with full funding support from either a GRA or an external fellowship.
 GRAs, funded by contract research, are available to well-qualified candidates enrolled in degree programs with thesis requirements.
 Most PhD funding includes full tuition cost coverage plus a monthly stipend.
 GRAs also include health care coverage for those who opt for college insurance.
 As with all graduate students, Thayer's commitment to financial assistance will continue as long as a student remains in good academic standing and is making normal progress in fulfilling degree requirements.

 Fellowships & Grants